AdobeDocs/analytics.en/help/implement/vars/config-vars/trackinlinestats.md

 >[!IMPORTANT]
 >
->This variable is retired.
-See [Enable Activity Map](/help/analyze/activity-map/activitymap-getting-started/activitymap-enable.md) instead.
+>This variable is retired and no longer used.

 ClickMap is a retired feature in Adobe Analytics that collects data on where visitors click and what they click.
-The feature was replaced with [Activity Map](/help/analyze/activity-map/activity-map.md).
+The feature was replaced with [Activity Map](/help/analyze/activity-map/overview.md).

 When enabled, AppMeasurement collects information about the link and sends that data in the next image request.
 Information from each click is stored in a cookie labeled `s_sq`.